thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

 === Amazon Widgets Shortcodes ===
 Contributors: oncletom
 Donate link:
-Tags: amazon, affiliate, shortcode, monetization, context, links, product, preview, carrousel, documentation Requires at least: 2.5
+Tags: amazon, affiliate, shortcode, monetization, context, links, product, preview, carrousel, documentation, plugin, slideshow, admin, post, page
+Requires at least: 2.5
 Tested up to: 2.6
-Stable tag: 1.0-b1
+Stable tag: 1.0

 Keep your time and save your money with these Amazon widgets shortcodes.
 Standard compliants, easy to use and so on !